rackerlabs/design-system/_docs/layout/navigation.md

     then clicking a drop-down element.

--   Drop-down elements on the left side provide links to product lines and never include a secondary CTA.
+-   Drop-down elements on the left side provide links to product lines and never include a secondary call to action.

 -   Drop-down elements on the left side do not have a defined disabled state.
 The user only sees menu items to which they have access.